apache/skywalking/docs/en/api/query-protocol.md

     # Return true if the current storage implementation supports fuzzy query for logs.
     supportQueryLogsByKeywords: Boolean!
     queryLogs(condition: LogQueryCondition): Logs
     # Test the logs and get the results of the LAL output.
     test(requests: LogTestRequest!): LogTestResponse!
+    # Read the list of searchable keys
+    queryLogTagAutocompleteKeys(duration: Duration!):[String!]
+    # Search the available value options of the given key.
+    queryLogTagAutocompleteValues(tagKey: String! , duration: Duration!):[String!]
 }
 ```